Board of Directors

 Ben Glenn II has served the nonprofit and civil service sectors for 30 years in many roles including grantmaker, fundraiser and communications executive.
 He has worked for a broad range of fields including the visual and performing arts, disability services, and animal welfare.
 He was Manager of Communications for The Community Foundation for the National Capital Region in Washington D.C. from 2006 – 2011 and Manager of Communications and Volunteer Services at St. Luke Community Clinic in Front Royal from 2012-2016.
 He is currently Vice President and Program Committee Chair for the Friends of Samuels Library and a lecturer at Randolph Macon Academy.

-Natalie Swope Greenhalgh is a native of Winchester and a resident of Clarke County.
+Natalie Greenhalgh is a native of Winchester and a resident of Clarke County.
 She has served as a teacher in public and private schools in Virginia, California and Germany and has used her skills in networking, fundraising, grant writing and research on behalf of educational organizations.
+Currently she works as an administrator and training support specialist for humanitarian consulting firm, Global Emergency Group (GEG).

 Don Louque, III